gitskim/EffectiveJavaCodeExamples/Item6-eliminate-obsolete-object-references/README.md

 2. Caches

 Caches are another common source of memory leaks.
 A solution to this woudl be using a WeakHashMap to store caches.
-Note that WeakHashMap is useful only if the desired lifetime of cache entries is determined by external references to the key, not the value. ? question? does the weak hashmap get garbage collected item by item or the entire map?
+Note that WeakHashMap is useful only if the desired lifetime of cache entries is determined by external references to the key, not the value.
+Entries from the map are deleted individually.
+In order to removed unused caches, this can be done by a background thread or as a side effect of adding new entries to the cache (by setting the limit of how many caches can be saved.
+Then when a new entry is added, old ones would be deleted.)

 3. Listeners and other callbacks